 Unpretentious dining meets steak house classic cuisine; this place won't break the bank.
 Meat is cut in-house daily.

-Whether you're craving crab timbale or filet mignon, this steak house's menu boasts an extensive menu to satisfy all.
-Order the 18 ounce cowboy rib eye made from angus beef, muscles provensal, or agave merinated free-range chicken.
+Whether you’re craving crab timbale or filet mignon, this steakhouse’s menu boasts an extensive menu to satisfy all.
+Order the 18-ounce cowboy rib-eye made from Angus beef, mussles Provencal, or agave-marinated free-range chicken.

 This sleek restaurant—named after the Broncos great—serves breakfast, lunch, and dinner.
 Try Belgian waffles and hand-cut steaks and don't miss live music on Tuesday nights.

 Owned by Broncos great John Elway, this Colorado steak house serves top-notch beef, seafood, salads, sandwiches, and more.
 Try the weekend brunch specialties, like biscuits and gravy or French toast.
 Check out the downtown location.